CharliePoole/statiq-site/input/about.md

 #### About This Site

-This new version of the `CharliePoole.org` site is pulling together posts, articles and other pages, which were originally scattered in various locations, including my older `CharliePoole.org` and `Charliepoole.com` sites and several blogs.
-It's a work in progress and I'll be adding "new" old stuff as well as actual new material over time.
+Initially, I created this new version of the `CharliePoole.org` site to pulling together posts, articles and other pages, which were originally scattered in various locations, including my older `CharliePoole.org` and `Charliepoole.com` sites and several blogs.

-Technically, the site is statically generated using [Statiq.Web](https://statiq.dev/web/) along with some custom additions.
-The principal change that's visible to users is the use of "Topics" in addition for posts.
-Topics are mutually exclusive and I intend them to make the site easier to use for folks who may visit for different reasons.
-Currently, there are only three Topics: Technical Posts, Family Photos and Family History but I plan to expand this in the future.
+Although I had originally intended to have my technical and personal posts in one place, that didn't turn out to be such a great idea.
+The audiences for the two kinds of posts are entirely different.
+So I'm now limiting this site to technical posts and articles only.

-To track changes in the site, you may view the [status page](/status.html).
+Technically, the site is statically generated using [Statiq.Web](https://statiq.dev/web/).
+The site is still under development and you may view the [status page](/status.html) to track  changes.

+#### About the Photo

+The photo shows me and Ward Cunningham teaching a class in test-driven development.
+In 2003, after the XP2003 conference in Genoa, we travelled in Italy and Sweden, programming together and conducting several training sessions.
+I was an experienced programmer at the time, but very new to Extreme Programming and Test Driven Development.
+Since then, I have often found myself using some idea or technique, which I originally learned from Ward during that time.